Subscribe to the City of Stories newsletter

 Get ready to run wild at BeWILDerwood!
 Experience a huge and award-winning forest with a range of delights – treehouses, storytelling, marsh walks, boat rides and delicious food!
 Just on the outskirts of Norwich, it’s well worth popping out to enjoy.
-Under 92 cm free, 92 – 105 cm £17.50, over 105cm £19.50, 65 years + £12.50.
+Under 92 cm FREE, 92 – 105 cm £19.50, over 105cm £21.50, 65 years + £13.50.
 Book tickets online here.

 With over 200 animals to see and learn about, Amazona Zoo is ideal for a family fun day out.
 Jaguars, monkeys, otters, owls, parrots, spiders and more are all waiting to be discovered.
 Located in Cromer, you need to book tickets in advance online.
-Adults £11.50, children £8.50, or grab a family ticket (2 adults 2 children) for only £35.
+Adults £14.00, children £10.00, or grab a family ticket (2 adults 2 children) for £42.

 Thrigby Hall Wildlife Gardens

 Hop on board Norfolk’s longest narrow-gauge railway at the heart of The Broads.
 Travel between the historic market town of Aylsham and Wroxham on an 18-mile round trip aboard a steam engine.
 Soak in the sight of the pretty and idyllic Bure Valley countryside as you fly past meadowland and ancient pastures.
-Return tickets £15 for adults, £7.50 for children and free for under fours.
+Return tickets £19 for adults, £10.00 for children and FREE for under fours.

-The 85-acre park offers true family fun adventure of a Jurassic nature, including animatronic dinosaurs in natural settings, Dippy’s Splash Zone, Predator High Ropes, Secret Animal Garden and Dinomite – Norfolk’s largest indoor play area.
-Plus, opening from 29th May is Dippy’s Theatre.
-A 228-seat venue which houses a large 2D screen and stage which will bring Dippy to life with live stage shows and performances!
-Tickets £14.95 Adults and Children.
-Children under 90cm free.
+This 85-acre park offers true family fun adventure of a Jurassic nature, including animatronic dinosaurs in natural settings, Dippy’s Splash Zone, Predator High Ropes, Secret Animal Garden and Dinomite – Norfolk’s largest indoor play area.
+Plus, there’s Dippy’s Theatre – a 228-seat venue which houses a large 2D screen and stage which brings Dippy to life with live stage shows and performances!